kilpkonn/msc-thesis/main.typ

   ]
 ) <tbl-versions-comparison>

-In addition to average execution time, we care about low latency of suggestions.
+In addition to average execution time, we care about the low latency of suggestions.
-We choose 100ms as a latency threshold, which we believe is low enough for responsive autocompletion.
+We chose 100ms as a latency threshold, which we believe is low enough for responsive autocompletion.
-This is a recommended latency threshold for web applications (@usability-engineering), and mean latency of writing digraphs while programming is around 170ms (@typing-latency).
+This is a recommended latency threshold for web applications (@usability-engineering), and the mean latency of writing digraphs while programming is around 170ms (@typing-latency).
-We will use our algorithm with depth of 2 as this seems to be the optimal depth for autocompletion.
+We will use our algorithm with a depth of 2, as this seems to be the optimal depth for autocompletion.

-We found that 87% holes can be filled within 100ms.
+We found that 87% of holes can be filled within 100ms.
 In 8 of the categories, all holes could be filled in 100ms.
-The main issues arose in categories "hardware-support" and "external-ffi-bindings" in which only 6% and 16% of the holes could be filled withing 100ms threshold.
+The main issues arose in the categories "hardware-support" and "external-ffi-bindings", in which only 6% and 16% of the holes could be filled within 100ms threshold.
 These categories were also problematic from the other aspects, and we will discuss the issues in them in detail in @c-style-stuff.

 == Usability <usability>
-In this section we study cases where our algorithm either performs very well or very poorly.
+In this section, we study cases where our algorithm either performs very well or very poorly.
-We discuss the performance of our algorithm for different styles of programs, as well as in different context in which to perform term search.
+We discuss the performance of our algorithm for different styles of programs as well as in different contexts in which to perform term searches.

 ==== Generics
 Although we managed to make the algorithm work decently with a low amount of generics, extensive use of generics slows it down.
-Crates in the category "mathematics" are highly generic, and as a result the average search time in this category is about 15 times longer than the average over all categories (767ms vs 50ms, @tbl-per-category-results).
+Crates in the category "mathematics" are highly generic, and as a result, the average search time in this category is about 15 times longer than the average over all categories (767ms vs 50ms, @tbl-per-category-results).
 One example is `nalgebra`#cite-footnote("Crates.io, nalgebra library", "2024-04-06", "https://crates.io/crates/nalgebra", "https://web.archive.org/web/20230928073209/https://crates.io/crates/nalgebra") crate,
 which uses generic parameters in almost all of its functions.
-The slowdown occurs because the wishlist of types grows very large, since there are many generic types with different trait bounds.
+The slowdown occurs because the wishlist of types grows very large since there are many generic types with different trait bounds.

 ==== Tail expressions
-We find that tail expressions are one of the best context to perform term search in.
+We find that tail expressions are one of the best contexts to perform term search in.
-They are a good fit for both filling holes but also for providing autocompletion suggestions, for the following reasons:
+They are a good fit for both filling holes and also for providing autocompletion suggestions, for the following reasons:
 1. Tail expressions usually have a known type.
   The type is either written explicitly (e.g. a function return type) or can be inferred from context (e.g. all match arms need to have the same type).
-2. Once the user starts writing the tail expression they usually have enough terms available in context to fill the hole.
+2. Once the user starts writing the tail expression, they usually have enough terms available in context to fill the hole.
-  For example, it is common to store `struct` fields in local variables and then to combine them into a `struct` only in the tail expression.
+  For example, it is common to store `struct` fields in local variables and then combine them into a `struct` only in the tail expression.

 Accurate type information is essential for term search to provide good suggestions.
-When filling holes, the user has often already done some extra effort narrowing down the type of the hole.
+When filling holes, the user has often already put in some extra effort by narrowing down the type of hole.
-// This however, is not the case for autocompletion.
-Non-tail expressions however often lack enough type information, and thus autocompletion produces no suggestions at all.
+Non-tail expressions, however, often lack enough type information, and thus autocompletion produces no suggestions at all.

 ==== Function arguments
-We found that letting the algorithm to search for parameters of a function call yields good results.
+We found that letting the algorithm search for parameters of a function call yields good results.
 This is especially true when the user is working in "exploration mode" and is looking to find different ways of calling the function.
-Similarly to tail, expressions function calls usually have accurate type information available for the arguments with some exceptions for generic types.
+Similarly to tail expressions, function calls usually have accurate type information available for the arguments, with some exceptions for generic types.
-Often there are also arguments of the right type available in context, so the term search can easily fill them in.
+Often, there are also arguments of the right type available in context, so the term search can easily fill them in.

 ==== Local variables
-In practice terms search is not very useful for generating the terms for local variables.
+In practice, term search is not very useful for generating terms for local variables.
 Usually, a local variable is bound in a `let`-statement, and it is common to omit its type and let the compiler infer it instead.
-This however means that there is no type information available for the term search.
+This, however, means that there is no type information available for the term search.
 Adding the type explicitly fixes the issue, but this results in non-idiomatic Rust code.
 In this regard, type inference and term search have opposite goals:
-One finds types for programs, the other finds programs for types.
+One finds types for programs, and the other finds programs for types.

 ==== Builder pattern
 As discussed in @machine-learning, term search struggles to suggest terms of types using the builder pattern.
-Suggestions like `Foo::builder().build()` are incomplete, but valid suggestions.
+Suggestions like `Foo::builder().build()` are incomplete but valid suggestions.
-However, we found that in some cases such suggestions provide value when the user is writing code in "exploration mode".
+However, we found that in some cases, such suggestions provide value when the user is writing code in "exploration mode".
-Such suggestions indicate an way of getting something of desired type.
+Such suggestions indicate a way of getting something of the desired type.
-Now the user has to evaluate if they want to manually call the relevant methods on the builder, or they do not wish to use the builder at all.
+Now the user has to evaluate if they want to manually call the relevant methods on the builder or if they do not wish to use the builder at all.
 Without these suggestions, the user may even not know that a builder exists for the type.

 ==== Procedural Macros
-An interesting observation was that filling holes in the implementation of procedural macros is less useful than usually and can even cause compile errors.
+An interesting observation was that filling holes in the implementation of procedural macros is less useful than usual and can even cause compile errors.
-The decrease in usability is caused by procedural macros mapping ```rust TokenStream``` to ```rust TokenStream``` (Rust syntax to Rust syntax) meaning we do not have useful type information available.
+The decrease in usability is caused by procedural macros mapping ```rust TokenStream``` to ```rust TokenStream``` (Rust syntax to Rust syntax), meaning we do not have useful type information available.
-This is very similar to builder pattern so the decrease in usefulness originates from the same reasons.
+This is very similar to the builder pattern, so the decrease in usefulness originates from the same reasons.
-However, procedural macros are somewhat special in Rust, and they can also rise compile time errors.
+However, procedural macros are somewhat special in Rust, and they can also rise compile-time errors.
-For example one can assert that the input ```rust TokenStream``` contains a non-empty `struct` definition.
+For example, one can assert that the input ```rust TokenStream``` contains a non-empty `struct` definition.
-As the term search has no way of knowing that the ```rust TokenStream``` has to contain certain tokens also suggest other options that clearly validate the rule causing the error to be thrown.
+As the term search has no way of knowing that the ```rust TokenStream``` has to contain certain tokens, it also suggests other options that clearly validate the rule, causing the error to be thrown.

 ==== Formatting
-We found that formatting of the expressions can cause significant impact on the usability of the term search in case of autocompletion.
+We found that the formatting of the expressions can have a significant impact on the usability of the term search in cases of autocompletion.
-This is because is common for the LSP Clients to filter out suggestions that do not look similar to what the user is typing.
+This is because it is common for LSP clients to filter out suggestions that do not look similar to what the user is typing.
 Similarity is measured at the level of text with no semantic information available.
-This means that even though ```rust x.foo()``` (method syntax) and ```rust Foo::foo(x)``` (universal function call syntax) are the same the second option is filtered out if the user has typed ```rust x.f``` as text wise they do not look similar.
+This means that even though ```rust x.foo()``` (method syntax) and ```rust Foo::foo(x)``` (universal function call syntax) are the same, the second option is filtered out if the user has typed ```rust x.f``` as text wise they do not look similar.
-This causes some problems for our algorithm as we decided to use universal function call syntax whenever possible as this avoids ambiguity.
+This causes some problems for our algorithm, as we decided to use universal function call syntax whenever possible, as this avoids ambiguity.
 However, users usually prefer method syntax as it is less verbose and easier to understand for humans.

 However, this is not a fundamental limitation of the algorithm.
-One option to solve this would be to produce suggestions with using both of the options.
+One option to solve this would be to produce suggestions using both of the options.
-That however has its own issues as it might overwhelm the user with the amount of suggestions in case the suggestions are text wise similar.
+That, however, has its own issues, as it might overwhelm the user with the number of suggestions if the suggestions are text-wise similar.
-There can always be options when the user wishes to mix both of the syntaxes which causes the amount of suggestions to increase exponentially as every method call would double the amount of suggestions if we would suggest both options.
+There can always be options when the user wishes to mix both of the syntaxes, which causes the number of suggestions to increase exponentially as every method call would double the number of suggestions if we would suggest both options.

 ==== Foreign function interface crates <c-style-stuff>
-We found that for some types of crates the performance of the term search was significantly worse than for others.
+We found that for some types of crates, the performance of the term search was significantly worse than for others.
-It offers a lot more terms per hole by suggesting 303 terms per hole which is about 15 times more than average of 20.
+It offers a lot more terms per hole by suggesting 303 terms per hole, which is about 15 times more than the average of 20.
-Such a big number of suggestions is overwhelming to user as 300 suggestions do not even fit onto screen.
+Such a large number of suggestions is overwhelming to the user, as 300 suggestions do not even fit on the screen.
-Interestingly almost all of the terms are found at depth 0 and only very few are added at later iterations.
+Interestingly, almost all of the terms are found at depth 0, and only a very few are added at later iterations.

-High number of suggestions are caused by those crates using only few primitive types, mostly integers.
+A high number of suggestions are caused by those crates using only a few primitive types, mostly integers.
-For example in C it is common to return errors, indexes and sometimes even pointers as integers.
+For example, in C, it is common to return errors, indexes, and sometimes even pointers as integers.
 Yet C's application binary interface (ABI) is the only stable ABI Rust has.
 Foreign function interface (FFI) crates are wrappers around C ABI and therefore often use integer types for many operations.

-Searching for an integer however is not very useful as many functions in C return integers which all fit to the hole based on type.
+Searching for an integer, however, is not very useful as many functions in C return integers, which all fit into the hole based on type.
-For example the amount of terms found per hole reaches 300 already at depth 0 as there are many integer constants that all fit most holes.
+For example, the number of terms found per hole reaches 300 already at depth 0, as there are many integer constants that all fit most holes.
 This means that there is a fundamental limitation of our algorithm when writing C-like code in Rust and working with FFI crates.
-As the point of FFI crates is to serve as a wrapper around C code so that other crates wouldn't have to we are not very concerned with the poor performance of term search in FFI crates.
+As the point of FFI crates is to serve as a wrapper around C code so that other crates wouldn't have to, we are not very concerned with the poor performance of term search in FFI crates.

-To see how the results for crates with idiomatic Rust code would look like we filtered out all crates from categories "external-ffi-bindings", "os" and "no-std" (@tbl-depth-hyper-param-median).
+To see how the results for crates with idiomatic Rust code would look, we filtered out all crates from the categories "external-ffi-bindings", "os", and "no-std" (@tbl-depth-hyper-param-median).
 We can see that _terms per hole_ is the only metric that suffers from C-like code.

 #figure(